jfikar/chia_scripts/README.md

 shell scripts useful for chia plotting and farming

 ## plot_stat.sh
-Takes the plotting log files and prints statistics: average ± standard deviation, median, max and min.
+Takes the plotting log files and prints statistics: average time ± its standard deviation, median, max and min.
 Times are in seconds.

 ```
 Time for phase 1 : 19316.281±570.085    med 18312.1 max 29210.161 min 12676.675